SAO PAULO / INTERLAGOS 2019 CIRCUIT INFORMATION AND RACE PROGRAM

-The Interlagos circuit in Sao Paulo hosts the final round of the 2016 Formula One GP season – the 2016 Brazilian Formula 1 Grand Prix.
+The Interlagos circuit in Sao Paulo hosts the penultimate round of the 2019 Formula One GP season – the 2019 Brazilian Formula 1 Grand Prix.

 The first ever Brazilian Grand Prix race event (1973) was held at this Sao Paulo Interlagos racing circuit, which is situated in the Interlagos suburb of Sao Paolo.
 At the time, the Interlagos circuit (Autodromo Carlos Pace) was 7.96 kilometres long and set between two lakes, which has since disappeared.
 The Brazilian Emerson Fittipaldi won the inaugural 1973 race in a Lotus.
 In 1978 the race was moved from Interlagos race circuit to the Jacarepagua circuit near Rio de Janeiro.
 In 1979 Sao Paulo Interlagos circuit managed to get its race back, but by 1981 however, Rio had retaken the Grand Prix, with the slums of Interlagos being at odds with the glamorous image Formula One racing wanted to portray.
 After an extensive $15m redevelopment programme during the heyday of Ayrton Senna, a Sao Paulo local, the race finally moved back to the Interlagos circuit in 1990.